cybera/fellowship-iris-example/report/DemoScript.md

   {
 ```

-If you made the mistake of taking adjusting it as follows (accepting the
+If you wanted to accept changes from both - 18,18 figure size and 14 font size - you might make the mistake of taking adjusting it as follows:
-18,18 figsize, accepting the font size line):

 ```
 ** Incorrect Merge **